tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Update of the TLS ExtensionType Registry

-IANA is requested to create the following three entries in the existing registry for ExtensionType (defined in {{!RFC8446}}):
+IANA is requested to create the following entries in the existing registry for ExtensionType (defined in {{!RFC8446}}):

 1. encrypted_client_hello(0xfe0d), with "TLS 1.3" column values set to
    "CH, HRR, EE", and "Recommended" column set to "Yes".